Brad Neely: Wizard People, Dear Reader

 Neely wrote and recorded the Harry Potter spoof Wizard People, Dear Reader in 2003.
 This audio track replaces the audio for the movie Harry Potter and the Philosopher's Stone, to be played along with the images but rewriting the story, such as making Harry Potter a drunkard.
 Neely says that the project idea came while in a bar; he and his friends were watching a man wearing headphones and guessing what he was listening to, and Neely began improvising scenes from an imaginary Harry Potter book on tape.
 According to the Arkansas Times, "as the story nears its end, the narrator increasingly confuses the plot to the point that you begin to wonder if he's paying attention."

-After making copies for friends and posting it on the internet, it became an underground sensation.
+After making copies for friends and posting it on the internet, it attained an underground following.
 It was played at the New York Underground Film Festival, reviewed in the New York Times, and discussed in Salon; Neely also performed live versions.
 Shows in the East Coast were cancelled after Warner Bros., the owner of the original film, said that if the shows went ahead, the venues hosting could never show any Warner Bros. films again.

 Neely is included in the documentary We Are Wizards, a documentary that looks at Harry Potter fans and the musical acts inspired by the novels.

 Video and television

 Early work

 Neely is the creator of the animation Cox & Combes' Washington.
 A rap-filled revisionist take on George Washington, it was included in Spike & Mike's Sick and Twisted Festival of Animation 2007.
 A reviewer for the Chicago Reader called it "a real find", and it was popular online.

 Neely was a writer for the animated series South Park in 2007 and 2009.
-He has also produced America Now, a 12-part series of 30-second musical shorts for Adult Swim, which was made available on the station's website.
+He has also produced America Now, a 12-part series of 30-second musical shorts for Adult Swim, which was made available on the channel's website.